nasa/fmdtools/docs/fmdtools.define.flow.rst

 These are provided in the modules:

-* :mod:`base`: for :class:`Flow`, which is used for the base object class used for both objects and blocks/architectures.
+* :mod:`fmdtools.define.flow.base`: for :class:`Flow`, which is used for the base object class used for both objects and blocks/architectures.
-* :mod:`multiflow`: for :class:`MultiFlow` class which represents multiple flows in a combined graph.
+* :mod:`fmdtools.define.flow.multiflow`: for :class:`MultiFlow` class which represents multiple flows in a combined graph.
-* :mod:`commsflow`: for :class:`CommsFlow` class which represents perception and communications between agents/functions.
+* :mod:`fmdtools.define.flow.commsflow`: for :class:`CommsFlow` class which represents perception and communications between agents/functions.

 fmdtools.define.flow.base